dragonflydb/dragonfly/README.md

 ## Design decisions along the way
 ### Expiration deadlines with relative accuracy
-I decided to limit the expiration range to 365 days.
-Moreover, expiration deadlines with millisecond precision (PEXPIRE/PSETEX etc) will be rounded to closest second **for deadlines greater than 33554431ms (approximately 560 minutes).
-In other words, expiries of `PEXPIRE key 10010` will expire exactly after 10 seconds and 10ms.
-However, `PEXPIRE key 34000300` will expire after 34000 seconds (i.e. 300ms earlier).
-Similarly, `PEXPIRE key 34000800` will expire after 34001 seconds, i.e. 200ms later.
+Expiration ranges are limited to ~4 years.
+Moreover, expiration deadlines with millisecond precision (PEXPIRE/PSETEX etc) will be rounded to closest second **for deadlines greater than 134217727ms (approximately 37 hours)**.

-Such rounding has at most 0.002% error which I hope is acceptable for large ranges.
+Such rounding has less than 0.001% error which I hope is acceptable for large ranges.
 If it breaks your use-cases - talk to me or open an issue and explain your case.

 For more detailed differences between this and Redis implementations [see here](doc/differences.md).